apptainer/singularity-userdocs/definition_files.rst

 =====

-In some circumstances, it may be redundant to build different containers for each app with nearly equivalent dependencies.
-Singularity supports installing apps within internal modules based on the concept of `Standard Container Integration Format (SCI-F) <https://sci-f.github.io/>`_ All the apps are handled by Singularity at this point.
+In some circumstances, it may be redundant to build different containers for each app with nearly equivalent dependencies. apptainer supports installing apps within internal modules based on the concept of `Standard Container Integration Format (SCI-F) <https://sci-f.github.io/>`_ All the apps are handled by apptainer at this point.
 More information on Apps :ref:`here <apps>`.

 %post